Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 ### **4.2 Create an Instance**

-- Choose Compute Engine from the ‘Quick Access’ menu in the home/landing page and then on "Create Instance" and configure the settings.
+- Choose Compute Engine from the ‘Quick Access’ menu in the home/landing page.
+-  Select "Create Instance" and configure the settings.

 <aside>